nemtech/nem2-scenarios/README.md

 Catapult behavior validation using scenarios.

-These scenarios are being automated at [nem2-e2e-tests](https://github.com/nemtech/nem2-e2e-tests) repository.
+These scenarios are being automated on [nem2-e2e-tests][nem2-e2e-tests] repository.

 ## Requirements